echobom/UERANSIM-wiki/Installation-and-Usage.md

 3. Execute `./run.sh` to start the application.
 4. Use `tail -f` to monitor logs realtime located at `logs/*.log`.
 5. Use terminal to trigger test events such as `initial-registration`

+## Mandatory Configurations

+**Important:** Changing the `host` and `amfHost` parameters in `gnb.yaml` file is almost always required.
+Please make sure that you set `host` as the gNB's IP address, and the related AMF IP address correctly.